(Breast X-ray; Mammogram; X-ray of Breast Tissue)

-Complications are rare.
-If you are planning to have a mammogram, your doctor will review a list of possible complications.
+Problems from the procedure are rare, but all procedures have some risk.
+If you are planning to have a mammogram, your doctor will review potential problems with you.

 A mammogram does use radiation.
 You and your doctor will weigh the harms and benefits of this test.
 A mammogram may not be advised if you are pregnant.
 Be sure to discuss these risks with your doctor before the test.

 There are no special steps to prepare for this exam.

 There is no proven method to decrease discomfort, but you can try: